 Music Technology for Beginners

-This lively course for Beginners spans twenty weekly sessions and aims to introduce students to new technologies for music making including music programming and sound recording.
+This lively music technology course for beginners aims to introduce you to new technologies for music making including music programming and sound recording.

 Topics of study will include: